 The tests came back good.
 But my TSH was on the high side of the norm (4.1, with the norm being 0.35-4.5).
 The TSH is a hormone that regulates the thyroid.
-This allows the gland to manage many important parts of the body and keep it healthy.
+Doctors measure it to detect many thyroid conditions including thyroid cancer.
+The hromone allows the gland to manage many important parts of the body and keep it healthy.

 My doctor immediately decided to do an ultrasound.
 She told me I had two nodules in my thyroid: one was more than 1cm in diameter, one 2mm, both on the left side